valgaze/speedybot-hub/README.md

 ## 6. Deploy

-Once your agent is just the way you want it, you can deploy (rather than running on your local machine) using this command:
+Once your agent is just the way you want it, securely expose your **[access token as a secret](https://sst.dev/chapters/handling-secrets-in-sst.html)** and deploy using this command:

 ```
 npm run deploy